tc39/notes/es7/2016-09/sept-27.md

 Proposal:

-As was mentioned in the original bug (comments 9 & 11), a loop check could be performed through ordinary lookup of each object’s [[Prototype]] without trapping to any handler.
+As was mentioned in the original bug (comments 9 & 11), a loop check could be performed through ordinary lookup of each object's [[Prototype]] without trapping to any handler.
 Specifically:
 Eliminate step 8.c.1 from 9.1.2.1
 Change 26.2.2 Properties of the Proxy Constructor to state that proxy exotic objects have an immutable [[Prototype]] property of null.
 Remove the comment in section 6 of the possibility of prototype loops.